alr-internship/self-supervised-depth-denoising/README.md

 Compute Masks for Dataset
 ---
+There are two ways to compute masks for a YCB Dataset.
+- **With custom algorithm (preferred)**
+- With MaskRCNN
+The first one is preferred, as it generates more precise masks.

+### With Custom Algorithm
+To compute the masks with the custom algorithm, use the script [region_growing_segmentation.py](src/data_processing/segmentation/region_growing_segmentation.py).
+The first two positional arguments are the input and output directory.
+The number of jobs can be defined with `--jobs`.
+The script requires two files that contain the scene bounding box and the list of points that should be filtered out.
+The paths to those two files are hard-coded. [get_points_of_pcd_picels.py](src/scripts/get_points_of_pcd_pixels.py) can be used to retrieve points of the point cloud by selection.

+### With MaskRCNN
 To compute masks for the [YCB Video Dataset](https://rse-lab.cs.washington.edu/projects/posecnn/), pull the submodule located at [3rdparty/mask_rcnn](3rdparty/mask_rcnn).
 Follow the respective readme to get a trained model of the MaskRCNN on the